 In our experience with clients, we noticed most don’t like the idea of their child receiving all of their assets by the time they are 18-years-old in a huge sum if they die prematurely.
 They prefer the idea of a living trust which allows them total control of the timing and distributions.
 Most also want one-third of their assets transferred at age 25, 30 and 35.
 The idea of spreading their inheritance out this way is much more appealing.
 It also reduces the chances of the child spending it all at once.

 Your Own Retirement

-As a CERTIFIED FINANCIAL ADVISOR™ these are the five things that you must do at this phase in this phase of life based on my years of education and experience.
+As a CERTIFIED FINANCIAL ADVISOR™ these are the five things I recommend that you do at this phase in your life based on my years of education and experience.

 Questions?
 Let's sit down and discuss long-term strategies.